Food Licensing

 Use the 'My Food Rules' tool (mpi.govt.nz) to determine what you may need.
 As a general guide, food manufacturers, restaurants, cafés, takeaways, dairies, grocery stores and similar food businesses will need to register.

-If you operate across multiple districts, you may choose to register with the Ministry for Primary Industries (MPI).
-If you are required to hold a Custom Food Control Plan, you have to register with MPI.
+If you are required to hold a Custom Food Control Plan, you must register with MPI.

 Registering a food business